pdxgx/neoepiscope/README.md

 ```-p, --phased```			  flag input VCF as phased with GATK ReadBackedPhasing

 Alternatively, you may perform phasing using [GATK's ReadBackedPhasing](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_phasing_ReadBackedPhasing.php) on your merged or somatic VCF.
-If you phase variants with GATK instead of HapCUT2, make sure to use the ```-p``` flag when running ```neoepiscope prep``` to format your output:
+If you phased variants with GATK instead of HapCUT2, make sure to use the ```-p``` flag when running ```neoepiscope prep``` to format your output:

 ```neoepiscope prep -v <VCF> -o <ADJUSTED HAPCUT OUTPUT> -p```